Fixing the train-test resolution discrepancy: Region selection and scale statistics

 \subsection{Scale and apparent object size}

 If a CNN is to acquire a scale-invariant behavior for object recognition, it must \emph{learn} it from data.
 However, resizing the input images in pre-processing changes the distribution of objects sizes.
-Since different pre-processing protocols are used at training and testing time \footnote{ The reason for this difference the following.
-At training time, the extraction and resizing of the RoC is used as an opportunity to \emph{augment} the data by randomly altering the scale of the objects, in this manner the CNN is stimulated to be invariant to a wider range of object scales. }, the size distribution \emph{differs} in the two cases.
+Since different pre-processing protocols are used at training and testing time \footnote{ At training time, the extraction and resizing of the RoC is used as an opportunity to \emph{augment} the data by randomly altering the scale of the objects, in this manner the CNN is stimulated to be invariant to a wider range of object scales. }, the size distribution \emph{differs} in the two cases.
 This is quantified next.